SlowDash integrates Python scripts written by users, with features including:

 CMD?

-the command completion, and SlowPy expects a return value from each
+command completion, and SlowPy expects a return value from each command.

-command.
-A technique to do it, regardless to the actual command
+A technique to do this, regardless of the actual command behaviors of

 Once you get the control node object, you can call